robin277t/CV/README.md

 - Worked closely with manufacturers to increase efficiency using bespoked CAD & management software, reducing our costs by >15%, which they have since adopted across all clients.

 - Proud to have been a design-led company with very strong, research-based internal processes.
-Sadly, we didn’t survive the cost of living crisis - please note that digital assets were sold off and don’t fully represent the original 2016-2022 mission.
+Sadly, we didn’t survive the cost of living crisis - *please note that digital assets were sold off and don’t fully represent the original 2016-2022 mission.*

-- grain.co.uk (please note that as part of closing the company, the digital assets and brand were sold off, the website now only partially reflects the 2016-2022 mission)
+### Risk Management Solutions 2010 - 2015, London

-Risk Management Solutions - Product Manager 2010 - 2015 - London
+#### Product Manager

-California headquartered catastrophe modelling software firm, providing damage assessments from natural catastrophes via licensable software to reinsurance companies, the finance sector, and governments.
+*California headquartered catastrophe modelling software firm, providing damage assessments from natural catastrophes via licensable software to reinsurance companies, the finance sector, and governments.*

-Product management team for natural hazard models.
+- Product management team for natural hazard models.
 Goal was ensuring model releases that were cutting edge, robust, and market-accepted.
 Defined requirements, worked with model scientists & developers, and undertook validation & client acceptance testing.

-Initially ran European model testing, and following promotion, full responsibility for the companies’ global probabilistic terrorism model.
+- Initially ran European model testing, and following promotion, full responsibility for the companies’ global probabilistic terrorism model.

-Created a new software-driven process using SQL and VBA to automate model update testing and reporting, cutting 50% off the running time and removing human errors.
+- Created a new software-driven process using SQL and VBA to automate model update testing and reporting, cutting 50% off the running time and removing human errors.

->95% client acceptance of model updates during my tenure, from working together closely and understanding their needs.
+- >95% client acceptance of model updates during my tenure, from working together closely and understanding their needs.
 Included authoring technical but understandable documentation, and international conference presentations to audiences > 50.

-Cross-team and multi-national project management with developers in California and New Delhi, and clients in Zurich, gave me serious insight into managing different perspectives.
+- Cross-team and multi-national project management with developers in California and New Delhi, and clients in Zurich, gave me serious insight into managing different perspectives.

 ## <a name="selectedprojects">Selected projects</a>
 LEARNING - Kubernetes/Docker, Java, Android app games